 And if that's not incredible enough they perform this phenomenal feat, twice a year!

-these little birds will find feeding stations and aggressively protect the hummingbird feeders they find along the way.
+Stocking up on energy by eating more than usual before wild birds begin their long journey is not the only time they need extra calories.
+Along the Hummingbirds migration routes these little birds will search out feeding stations and aggressively protect the hummingbird feeders they find along the way.

 These feeding stations will become regular stops in the spring and fall if the food is consistently available each season.